 A review of the most commonly found Kerrygold cheese, the Dubliner.

 Learn all about this aged cheese, is it cheddar, what is it most similar to, and does it melt well?
+We also list some substitutions if you can't find this cheese.

 I am have been a big fan of Kerrygold cheese and butter for at least a decade now.
 I found it during the early days of this blog.